 The amount you owe affects the type of plan you’re eligible for.
 To sign up and pay for a short-term plan, you need to owe less than $100,000 in taxes, interest and penalties combined.
 For a long-term plan, the total amount you owe needs to be under $50,000.

 • Short-term plan: There is no fee for setting up the plan.
 If you pay by debit or credit card, fees apply.
+While you will need to pay for penalties, you will not accrue as much interest because you pay off your debt over a shorter period.

-The IRS may waive the set-up fees based on your income.
+The IRS may waive the setup fees based on your income.
 For example, the fee is waived for low-income taxpayers who sign up for a long-term payment plan with automatic direct debit payments.
 The fee is reduced for low-income taxpayers who sign up for a long-term payment plan with another payment method.

 Request an Offer in Comprise